 Gargling (which also vibrates vocal cords)

 So many treatments for our health involve great expense, yet many of the vagus nerve exercises I outlined are free.
-This is an area I highly recommend everyone spend some time on, regardless of your health, as only positive improvements can come from a strong vagus nerve!
+This is an area I highly recommend everyone spend some time on, regardless of their health, as only positive improvements can come from a strong vagus nerve!

 Capilupi, M. J., Kerath, S. M., & Becker, L. B. (2020).
 Vagus Nerve Stimulation and the Cardiovascular System.
 Cold Spring Harbor perspectives in medicine, 10(2), a034173. https://doi-org.bigbrother.logan.edu:2443/10.1101/cshperspect.a034173